obinna240/cqrs-pos/README.md

 Our queries will include:
 1. A query to find a user by id
 2. A query to search for users

+Annotations
+-
+@QueryHandler - Axon annotation, used for annotating methods to handle incoming query requests, which usually involves querying the read database.